-Cleaning: Surfaces and equipment will be disinfected before and after each group’s practice session.
+Cleaning: Surfaces and equipment are disinfected before and after each group’s practice session.

-Laundry drop-off: A new policy for the return of clothing to the equipment room for proper washing will require the use of drop-off bins to avoid direct hand-off from students to staff.
+Laundry drop-off: A new policy for the return of clothing to the equipment room for proper washing requires the use of drop-off bins to avoid direct hand-off from students to staff.

 Labeled water bottles: Student athletes must provide their own clearly labeled water bottles for use in the weight room and during practices and games.
 Water bottles cannot be shared with other student athletes.